Episcopal Church of the Transfiguration Dallas

 Thursday May 09, 2024

-Sermon preached by The Rev. Amy Heller on The Fourth Sunday of Advent 2023.
+Sermon preached by The Rev. Casey Shobe on The Third Sunday in Lent.
 We invite you to view the full service HERE.
 Learn more about our community by visiting www.transfiguration.net.

 Thursday May 09, 2024